Skip to content

 Exception

-If notation is not one of the accepted values, or if a token's type cannot be resolved during infix reconstruction.
+If symbol_library is provided and a token's type cannot be resolved during infix reconstruction.

 Source code in SRToolkit/utils/expression_tree.py